 Ok, let’s take a step back and have a look at this one step at a time.

 Firstly, it is the absolute right of the employee to tender their resignation at any time, except if that resignation is in breach of a contract – in that instance the employer will obviously have recourse.

 There will always be those employees that would rather resign than face a disciplinary hearing, and then there are those who will resign during the hearing and even those who will resign once the verdict has been delivered.

 The problem arises, not when the resignation is handed in (although I must admit that that can be pretty frustrating) but rather when the employee then goes to the CCMA.

 Let’s bring in the protagonists!

-What George has not taken into account though, is that although he “resigned”, this does not necessarily ‘look better’ on his record, because Mike has followed the correct procedures.
-All the details of the alleged offence (in this case theft) and the details of what occurred will still be on file.
+What George has not taken into account though, is that although he “resigned”, this does not necessarily look better on his record, because Mike has followed the correct procedures.
+All the details of the alleged offense (in this case theft) and the details of what occurred will still be on file.